To live vigorously and luxuriantly, to flourish

 The gift of giving has been a blessing these past couple of years.
 Though so many express gratitude for my willingness to escort strangers, God’s gift to me has been the joy I feel when He puts in my path opportunities to share the experience with others.
 For this gift, I am truly grateful.

 Last but not least, the iconic Ha Ha Tonka Castle is a must-see.
 That being said, it’s rarely on the “hike” schedule as it is well paved and suited for those who just want to take a stroll.
 The views are spectacular and one can get the feel of the park by just visiting the Castle.

 I now offer my guide services to fundraising organizations.
-However, those groups who use me as a guide on a yearly basis, their insisted “monetary tips” are donated to my local food bank.
+Also, when a tour group insists on a monetary gift or tip, I explain that ALL gifts are donated to my local food bank.

 God Bless you, my fellow hikers!
 Stay safe!